 · Phase 2 involved the implementation of four ‘test’ Pregnancy Circles across the three Barts Health NHS Trust maternity services.
 These were evaluated using observations, focus groups and one-to-one interviews with participants, facilitating midwives and key members of staff.

-· As part of our feasibility work we also conducted a realist review of the international literature on the implementation of group-based antenatal care.
+· As part of our feasibility work we also conducted a realist review of the international literature to analyse the ‘programme’ theories and key principles informing group antenatal care (ANC) models to identify what works, for whom, in what circumstances.

 Pilot Randomised Controlled Trial:A pilot trial of Pregnancy Circles is currently under way within the maternity services of Barts Health NHS Trust to assess the feasibility of a full trial, and determine the most appropriate outcome measures to examine effectiveness.